How to Deal with Rude Customers: 7 Best-Working Strategies

 - Make sure it won’t happen again any time soon.

-Otherwise, dealing with rude customers will take on a snowball effect, and it will be hard enough to cope with it.
+Otherwise, customer interaction will take on a snowball effect, and it will be hard enough to cope with it.

 3. Bad day

-It may sound silly, but we are all human beings who tend to have bad days.
-When it comes to rude customers, the “bad day” situation goes into overdrive.
-You have to take every tiny detail into account: a customer woke up on the wrong side of the bed, a barista didn’t smile at them in the morning, their colleague ate their lunch, or they just had not the best business meeting.
+It may sound silly, but we are all human beings who tend to have bad moods.
+When rude clients are involved, the “bad day” situation goes into overdrive.
+You have to consider every tiny detail: an angry customer woke up on the wrong side of the bed, a barista didn’t smile at them in the morning, their colleague ate their lunch, or they just did not have the best business meeting.

 To put out the fire, you should catch the right moment and try these techniques:

-- Ask a customer to leave a comment, fill out a special form, or better yet email you airing their grievance.
-This way, you’re supposed to just read the rude words and not take everything personally.
+- Ask a customer to leave a comment, fill out a special form, or, better yet, email you to air their grievance.
+This way, you will read the rude words and not take everything personally.

-- Don’t shrug off the opportunity to teach your staff coping with abusive customer behavior.
-They should be ready to address foul language, threats, and hateful speech with dignity.
+- Don’t shrug off the opportunity for customer service training on how to deal with rude customer behavior.
+They should be ready to address offensive language, threats, and hateful speech with dignity.
 “Customer is always right” is not working here.

 How to deal with rude customers: 7 failure-proof tips

 Finally, we’re approaching the boot camp part.
-To prevent you from going off the deep end, there are real-life, useful tips on how to handle rude customers:
+To prevent you from going off the deep end, there are real-life, valuable tips on how to deal with rude customers:

 1. Catch your zen

-When handling mad clients, the first thing you want to do is actually to fight back.
+When handling mad clients, the first thing you want to do is fight back.
 It’s scientifically confirmed.
 But here is when you should pull yourself together and cover up your response rage.

-Then, try to close your eyes and imagine a place you feel the most comfortable.
+Then, try to close your eyes and imagine a place where you feel the most comfortable.
 For instance, your previous holiday venue, home, or desert island.
-Such an ordinary hack can help you retract from reality and come up with a meaningful answer for a client.
+Such an ordinary hack can help you retract from reality and develop a meaningful answer for a client.
 At the end of the day, your job is to help make the customers’ lives easier by solving their product or service problems.
-And, maybe, your calm, patient self can help improve their day.
+And, maybe your calm, patient self can help improve their day.

 2. Get to the bottom of the issue

-Right after you calmed your nerves, find the root problem and start solving it.
+After you calm your nerves, find the customer’s pain, the root problem, and start solving it.
 Cause you know, it’s hard to help a person without knowing what’s the fuss.

 Make sure you read through the lines.
-A rude customer (well, any customer) is often not a Nobel Prize winner in math and technologies, they want their problem to be handled now, and they use pretty simple words explaining it.
-To them, it’s usually important to show how they feel about it.
+A rude customer (well, any customer) is often not a Nobel Prize winner in math and technology; they want their problem handled now and use pretty simple words to explain it.
+To them, it’s usually essential to show how they feel about it.
 Ask clarifying questions, articulate why the issue appeared, and tell what you are going to do about it:

 - To be on the same page with you – are you trying to do [this and that]/ edit [this doc], etc.?

-- Could you kindly tell me more about what you’re expecting from this feature/button?
+- Could you tell me more about what you expect from this feature/button?

-If the situation comes to a deadlock, ask deescalation questions, such as “How can we make it up to you?” etc. In other words, deal with a rude customer by finding out what they expect from you.
+If the tense situation is deadlocked, ask deescalation questions, such as “How can we make it up to you?” etc. In other words, deal with rude customers by finding out what they expect from you.

 3. Apologize like you mean it

 An exasperating client almost always expects apologies.
 So, this should be one of the first actions to take when handling a rude customer.
-Sincerest apologies act as temper measures, so why not use them to the fullest?
-Yeah, you may have nothing to be sorry about, but a customer support position is 80% of apologies.
+Sincerest apologies act as temper measures, so why not use them fully?
+Yeah, you may have nothing to be sorry about, but a customer service representative position is 80% of apologies.
 Master the art, whether you want that or not.

 How to nail an apology?
-The main rule you have to remember is focusing on the fact that a customer faced a bad experience when telling a customer you’re deeply sorry.
-Not acknowledging that their rudeness towards your brand is 100% valid.
+The main rule you must remember is to focus on the fact that a customer faced a lousy experience when telling them you’re deeply sorry, not acknowledging that their rudeness towards your brand is 100% valid.

 According to a study at Arizona State University, 37% of clients were satisfied with service recovery when they were offered something of monetary value — for example, a refund or credit.
 But when the business added an apology on top of the compensation, satisfaction doubled to 74%.

-This is how Facebook said their “sorry” on Twitter the other day.
-Pretty generic and as if they meant it (well, they did).
-It all started with a massive system outage, due to which Mark Zuckerberg has actually lost $6 billion in hours.
+This is how the Facebook customer support team their “sorry” on Twitter the other day.
+It’s pretty generic and as if they meant it (well, they did).
+It all started with a massive system outage, due to which Mark Zuckerberg has lost $6 billion in hours.
 Can you imagine that? 😳

 4. Have empathy

 All right, half the battle is done.
 What’s next?
-Be empathic.
-Just like that.
-Before you jump to any conclusions and start fighting back, put yourself in your rude customers’ shoes.
+Be empathic, train your emotional intelligence, just like that.
+Before jumping to conclusions and fighting back, put yourself in your unhappy customers’ shoes.
 Understand a client’s problem (or at least try), imagine how they feel, and only after that communicate with them.
 It will help you stay clear-headed and lose any added fountains of emotions.

 5. Improve your customer service

 - Offer real-time support.
-44% of people agree that a website’s best feature would be an option to get the answers to their questions in real-time.
+44% of people agree that a website’s best feature would be an option to get the answers to their questions with minimal response time.
 Why not provide it in the first place?
-For instance, go for live chat support to assist any rude customer on time, deliver proactive service, solve the issues faster, and boost customer loyalty.
+For instance, go for live chat support to assist any rude customer on time, deliver proactive service, solve issues faster, and increase the number of loyal customers.

 - Prepare scripts for FAQs.
 Dealing with a rude customer knocks you off balance.
 To save yourself those valuable nerve cells, prepare chat scripts with questions mad clients usually ask.
-Plus, don’t forget about canned responses – those are messages you can write in advance and use them any time you handle a client who screams at you.
+Plus, don’t forget canned responses – messages you can write in advance and use any time you handle a client who screams at you.

 6. Be brave to say “no”

 That’s it.
-If need be, invite your team leader to this conversation to have mental support from them.
+If need be, invite your team leader to this conversation to get their mental support.

 7. Consider the H.E.A.R.D technique